mzazon/awesome-cloud-projects/azure/network-threat-detection-automation/network-threat-detection-automation.md

 2. **Create geo-location based threat intelligence** by integrating with Azure Maps and external threat intelligence feeds to identify suspicious traffic patterns from high-risk geographic regions.

-3. **Develop advanced correlation rules** that combine network flow data with Azure Active Directory sign-in logs and security events to identify coordinated attacks and insider threats.
+3. **Develop advanced correlation rules** that combine network flow data with Microsoft Entra ID sign-in logs and security events to identify coordinated attacks and insider threats.

 4. **Build automated remediation workflows** that can automatically update NSG rules, quarantine compromised resources, and initiate incident response procedures based on threat severity and type.